Monday, June 28, 2010

 DO get organised.
 Set aside blocks of time that you can devote to your employment search; you will be amazed by how much you can get done in just a few hours.
 In addition to focusing on your job hunt at night and on weekends, you can use your lunch break to review your CV or write covering letters.

-use company resources.
+DON'T use company resources.
 No matter how convenient it may be, don't use office stationery, stamps, fax machines or copiers.
 It's not only an inappropriate and unethical use of company resources but also an easy way for colleagues to find out about your job search from evidence you accidentally leave behind.

 DO be careful where you post your CV.
 To ensure that your current company does not accidentally find your CV when searching for new hires, post on a job site where you can keep your employer and contact information confidential.